mvtiaine/audacious-uade-tools/README.md

 Also an experimental Shazam like tool is included (see [Audio Matching](#audio-matching)) for identifying music from audio files or via microphone.

+The database contains 440000 modules with songlengths+modinfos, and metadata (authors/album/publishers/year) for around 350000.

 ## Directories